djavko/djavko.github.io/docs/courses/mdcm790/mutations.md

+---
+layout: page
+exclude: true
+---
+## Mutations

-Mutation is a change in a genome.
+> Mutation is a change in a genome.

 ### Classification of mutations
 What types of mutations are there?